Listen to the podcast

 You may want to read:

-It happens to all of us.
+Relational disappointment happens to all of us.
 It does not matter where you go or what you do; a conflict will always be part of your life.
-The only way to successfully stay away from conflict is to stay away from people successfully, but even that will not work because of the personal war inside of you (James 4:1–3).
+The only way to successfully stay away from these conflicts is to stay away from people, but even that will not work because of the personal war inside you (James 4:1–3).
 Complete and uninterrupted shalom all the time is not possible with fallen people in a fallen world.

-Counseling at best is a limited context where the counselor is trying to know the real story of a person.
-Without entering into their narrative where God is writing their story, the counselor will not be able to know them the way someone needs to know them.
+Even counseling is a limited context where the counselor is trying to know the real story of a person.
+Without entering into the fuller narrative of their lives where God is writing their story, the counselor will not know them the way someone needs to know them.
 The counselor’s help will be limited and short-term.
-Counseling offices and social media sites shield people from being fully known.
+Counseling offices and social media sites shield people from being fully discerned.
 Of course, this is why some people prefer these contexts.

-There are elements of intimacy and help in these contexts, but the intimacy is mostly false and the limitations circumvent the help because some of the essential pieces of soul care are not available.
+Indeed, there are elements of intimacy and help in these contexts, but intimacy is mostly superficial and distant.
+The limitations circumvent up-close, practical help because some of the essential pieces of soul care are not available in those contexts.
 Things like transparency, honesty, vulnerability, and unmasked truth are not entirely accessible.

 “Therefore, brothers, since we have confidence to enter the holy places by the blood of Jesus, by the new and living way that he opened for us through the curtain, that is, through his flesh, and since we have a great priest over the house of God, let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for he who promised is faithful” (Hebrews 10:19–23).

 False intimacy begs the question, “Where do you begin to become a better relationship builder within God’s family?”
 It starts with your relationship with Jesus.
-Your ability to persevere with others is tied directly to your relationship with God and how you appropriate His life into your life.
+You connect your ability to persevere with others directly to your relationship with God and how you appropriate His life into yours.
 A transformative relationship with the Lord will give you what you need to interact with any person regardless of how challenging it may be.

 “And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near” (Hebrews 10:24-25).

-The words stir up can also be translated spur, provoke, or even to irritate each other biblically.
-Yes.
-Irritate.
-The idea with irritating is not a sinful one, according to the context the Hebrew writer was writing.
+You can translate the words stir up as spur, provoke, or even irritate each other biblically—yes, irritate.
+According to the Hebrew writer’s context, the idea of irritating is not a sinful one.
 It is a command that means you are to be intentionally intrusive in other people’s lives.
-If you have people around you who are not allowed to disagree with you, then you will not grow.
+For example, if you have people around you who are not allowed to disagree with you, you will not grow.

 The deceitfulness of sin causes us to minimize, rationalize, justify, and even not admit our sin.
 The mark of a mature Christian community is people who do not want to be blind to their sin.
 This kind of authenticity requires friends who are willing to go below the surface of each other’s lives.